Inhalers and nebulisers

 Ask your doctor or pharmacist to show you how to use your inhaler effectively.
 To check whether an inhaler needs replacing, pull out the metal canister and shake – you should be able to feel liquid sloshing around inside it.

 - Read more at asthma.org.uk

-Nebulisers are electrical appliances that deliver higher doses of medications into your lungs through a mask, which is useful in emergency situations.
-Nebulisers can deliver Ventolin, saline (to loosen mucus), antibiotics (e.g. colicin) or antifungals, although some must be delivered through a mouthpiece because they can leak around a mask and get into the eyes.
+Nebulisers are electrical appliances that deliver higher doses of medications into your lungs through a mask, which is useful when patients are too ill or unable to use handheld inhalers, or when the medication is not available in inhaler form.
+Nebulisers can deliver medication such as Ventolin, saline (to loosen mucus), antibiotics (e.g. colicin) or antifungals, although some must be delivered through a mouthpiece because they can leak around a mask and get into the eyes.

 - Read more at the British Lung Foundation

 If your doctor recommends you to use nebulised medication then your care team may be able to arrange for you to borrow one without charge from the hospital and show you how to use it.
 However, if this is not possible then you may have to buy your own.
 It is important to follow the cleaning instructions that the nebuliser comes with, and replace masks and tubing every 3 months.

 Here is useful a video produced by a medical student, showing you how to use nebulised amphotericin B: